julietaumpierrez/documents-photoholmes/src/photoholmes/cli/README.md

   zero              Run the Zero method.
 ```

-Under commands you will find the available methods for inference.
+Under _Commands_ you will find the available methods for inference.
 Each method is it's
 own command so that they can have different arguments and options, but every command has
 at least the following:
 * **Arguments:**